zirs3d/balancer-guide/README.md

 Current market amounts, buy:sell sides- totaling ~$223K
 ```

-## \$BAL Annual Rewards / IL protection
+## \$BAL Annual rewards / IL protection

-The yield generated on IHF token Balancer pools derives from swap fees of between 95-119 basis points (per trade), in addition to annual BAL distribution rewards of ~24% APY.
+The yield generated on IHF token Balancer pools derives from swap fees of between 95-119 basis points (per trade), in addition to annual BAL distribution rewards.
-The following example explains how the pool pairs IHF tokens within the pool as protection against impermanence loss (IL):
+This shows how pairing IHF tokens within the pool using a higher ratio than 50/50, serves as protection against impermanence loss (IL) in the following example:

 ### Pool A
+Pairs with _WETH_, ratio factor of 0.75

 ***IHF -- WETH*** (_0.75_)
 75% : 25%
-Pairs with _WETH_, ratio factor of 0.75

 ### Pool B
+Pairs with _C20_, ratio factor of 0.75

 ***IHF -- C20*** (_0.75_)
 66% : 22%
-Pairs with _C20_, ratio factor of 0.75

 *IHF* -- USDC (_0.85_)
 66% : 12%